atumbio/ATUM-Restful-api-docs/README.md

 ## Introduction

 ATUM has provided access to certain data regarding items/orders/shipments.
 We'll be going over those endpoints and how to use them.
 ReferenceId and Order are interchangable and mean the same thing.

+Authorization for these end points uses http basic username password authentication.

 ## Item based endpoints